A fictional trilogy making history live again

 James Baker Waldon is wrongly accused of a crime and convicted, subsequently torn from the ordered life he once knew, and the ones he loves, thrown into a world of torment, fear, and degradation.
 The other, Luke Reddall, taken from his mother as a new born baby, growing up unaware of his true identity and taken to the far side of the world where he becomes a young man of substance, integrity and manliness.

 The story follows the exploits of these two men “as they discover meaning in a land as unforgiving as the parched earth beneath their feet.
 J.A.Wells entices us with the romance of new found love, saddens the heart with sudden losses, thrills the senses with depictions of a river in full flood, and the disastrous results of its aftermath.
 All the while ambitions are tested, during eventful voyages spanning vast oceans to brave new worlds.
 Then he appals, yet challenges us with his vivid descriptions of squalid prison life, both on land, and aboard convict ships, where friendships are made, and plots are hatched.
-J.A.Wells’ characters stem from actual people from out of his past, thus he succeeds in putting flesh on their bones, at the same time breathing love in the hearts of souls long since departed.”1
+J.A.Wells’ characters stem from actual people from out of his past, thus he succeeds in putting flesh on their bones, at the same time breathing love in the hearts of souls long since departed.”((Adapted from the Book Blurb on the back covers of the books.))

 A little about the author